An appraiser performs an evaluation that produces an opinion of value.

 The real estate appraiser must use a few "approaches," typically three, to draw up the estimation of worth.

-One of them is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, plus the land value.
+One of the methods is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, then adding the land value.

-The Sales Comparison Approach involves finding comparable houses in the vicinity and discerning value based on comparing those properties to the home in question.
+The Sales Comparison Approach involves searching for similar homes nearby and discerning value based on making a comparison of those homes to the home being investigated.

-Usually, the Sales Comparison Approach is the most definite indicator of worth of a house.
+The Sales Comparison Approach is commonly the most definitive and best indicator of value for a residential property.